 Warm spells and cold spells often set upon the city, meaning you could get lucky and enjoy an unseasonably sunny trip or temperatures might plunge even lower than normal.
 Even though the weather varies drastically, the daily high rarely exceeds 57 degrees Fahrenheit (14 degrees Celsius) or drops below 28 degrees Fahrenheit (-2 degrees Celsius).

 Budapest receives little precipitation in February, so even though it's frigid outside, it's usually dry with clear skies or overcast.
 However, storms do happen on occasion, potentially blanketing the city in a thick layer of snow and ice.
 When that does happen, it doesn't tend to last long.

 What to Pack

-As with travel in most of Eastern Europe during this cold season, you should pack accordingly for Budapest's unpredictable winter weather.
-Sweaters, base layers, and other items of clothing that can be layered are a good idea for the freezing cold, in addition to waterproof clothing.
+As with travel in most of Eastern Europe during the cold season, you should pack accordingly for Budapest's unpredictable winter weather.
+Sweaters and other items of clothing that can be layered are a good idea for the freezing cold, in addition to waterproof clothing.
 A down coat which can be compressed in your suitcase is a good option.
 In general, you will want to pack:

 February Events in Budapest

 Winter weather can be depressing, but the people of Budapest don't let the cold stop them from having a good time.
 Carnival is the main event, which is made up of several different parties and galas rather than being a singular event.
 Other festivals highlight local foods, a delicious way to distract yourself from the icy chill.

 - Farsang, Hungary's Carnival season, starts on Epiphany (January 6) and it ends on Ash Wednesday, which typically falls sometime in mid to late February.
 You'll find masquerade parties and themed balls happening throughout the month, and don't miss out on trying one of the seasonal Farsang doughnuts from a local bakery.